sarayuv/sasehack-2025/PROJECT_README_TEMPLATE.md

 ## Challenges We Ran Into

-`The biggest challenge that we ran into was local storage.
-We wanted there to be a way in which we could reload the page and have specific items (such as sticky notes and photos) to stay and not be refreshed.`
+`The first challenge that we ran into was narrowing down our scope and vision.
+We had a lot of ideas, but with the time frame it became a bit too ambitious.
+We decided to pivot and make sure that the features we delivered were functional.
+Secondly, we had limited experience with React, so the learning curve was challenging.
+The biggest challenge that we ran into was local storage.
+We wanted there to be a way in which we could reload the page and have specific items (such as sticky notes and photos) to stay and not be refreshed. `

 ## Accomplishments We're Proud Of

 `We are most proud of the UI for the photos.
 Not only do they import without many issues, they have a cute red "magnet" at the top which gives it a more realistic view.
-It's a very small thing, but I feel like it really puts things together.
+It's a very small thing, but we feel like it really puts things together.
 It also creates a small border for each of the photos, further making them look more realistic and cuter.`

 ## What We Learned